1957 New Zealand National Party leadership election: Keith Holyoake

 Holyoake was a senior member of Holland's government.
 He served as Deputy Prime Minister, Minister of Agriculture and Minister of Marketing.
 He had been seen for years as a potential leader and was often predicted to be the one to succeed Adam Hamilton as National's leader, however he was hampered in this after losing his seat in the 1938 election.

 Others

 The only other possible successor to Holland was his minister of labour, Bill Sullivan.
 He was seen as leadership material being straight-talking, tough, energetic and resolute and when Holland's health began to fail Sullivan was speculated as being a possible prime minister.
 However, Sullivan had resigned from Parliament in February 1957, following the death of his son Bruce, ruling out the possibility of a candidature.

 Result

-Holland named Holyoake as his preferred successor as party leader upon his resignation and in the following caucus meeting he was unanimously elected as National's third party leader.
+Holland named Holyoake as his preferred successor as party leader in his resignation and stated that he would nominate Holyoake himself.
+In the following caucus meeting, held on the next day, Holyoake was unanimously elected as National's third party leader.
 Holyoake's elevation to the leadership left the deputy spot vacant.
 Attorney-General Jack Marshall defeated Minister of Finance Jack Watts for the position.